nekrassov01/access-log-parser/README.md

-	// If you want to add an Index (Line number) at the beginning of a line, set the third argument to true res, err := p.ParseFile("path/to/logfile.log", nil, true)
+	// If you want to add an Index (Line number) at the beginning of a line, set the third argument to true res, err := p.ParseFile("path/to/logfile.log", nil, true) }

-	// By passing a single line, labels can be extracted.
-	// If there is a line break, the labels are obtained for the first element of the division.
-	// The second argument can specify whether to have line numbers as items. labels, err := p.Label(log, true)
-}
 ```